fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ![Example of an well documented issue](./assets/from-a-task-to-a-feature-workflow-description/example-issue.png)

-An open issue is considered as a task to be completed - so whenever a task is completed, make sure to close the issue, wether that will be via a comment or a [pull request](#pull-requests-prs).
+An open issue is considered as a task to be completed - so whenever a task is completed, make sure to close the issue, wether that will be via a comment or a [pull request](#-pull-requests-prs).

-## Project Boards
+## 📊 Project Boards

 GitHub has a project board feature called "GitHub Projects".
 It can be used to organize all the project issues and their statuses.